christophgil/ZIPsFS/README.md

 ## Cache

 ZIPsFS can read certain ZIP entries entirely into RAM and provide the data from the RAM copy  at higher speed.
-This may improve performance in particular  for compressed ZIP entries that are read from varying positions in the file, so-called file seek.
+This may improve performance for compressed ZIP entries that are read from varying positions in the file, so-called file file-seek.
-Which  ZIP entries are copied into RAM is controlled by rules based on file names and compression in *configuration.c*.
+The file entries are selected by rules based on file names and compression in *ZIPsFS_configuration.c*.

 In addition, compressed ZIP entries are cached in RAM if the reading position ever jumps backward.